 Arriving guests receive a genuine welcome from the front of house staff, who are locals with a knowledge of the food producers featured on the menu: the food is Irish and local with a strong emphasis on fish and, true to Euro-Toques principles, suppliers are enthusiastically credited.

-Among the seven starters, you may find such diverse dishes as smoked eel and Connemara smoked salmon, a warm salad of pot roasted pig's cheeks with Kelly’s (of Newport) black pudding with an apple & vanilla sauce - and in summer the list of three extra specials could include Inisturk lobster salad and, perhaps, a warm Inisturk crab tart too.
+Among the six or so starters, you may find smoked breast of duck with Serrano ham and red cabbage slaw and a speciality warm salad of pot roasted pig's cheeks with Kelly’s (of Newport) black pudding with an apple & vanilla sauce.

 The wine list offers about 35 wines, including a pair of organic ones from Chile; prices from four keenly priced house wines (about €19.50/€5 per glass) rising to €39, many of which are under €25.